chorman0773/cargo-native-install/README.md

 * sysconfdir: Similar to prefix.
 * runstatedir: If specified, the variable is propagate to run targets, and to cargo.
 Has no further effect on the program
 * PATH: Searches for install and strip in these paths

+### config.toml

+By default, `cargo-native-install` will look for a file name `config.toml` in the working directory.
+The name and path to the file can be configured by specifying the `--config` option, but the behaviour remains the same.
+If a file exists, it will be parsed (as toml), and install directories will be read from the `[dir]` object.
+Where the directories are present, these will override the default setting for that directory.
+Note that this will not affect directories specified by environment variables, or command line flags.

+This mechanism is intended to replace the `--build` and `--build-only` flags, which could be used to build the project with the directories specified in the environment.
+Using config.toml, the package would need to provide a build script that parses the file and sets the appropriate environment variables.
+Because the file specifies the default directories, and can be overriden by individual options and environment variables, this can be used to set a "sysroot", where the project is built using a standard prefix, and then installed into a different path, which can then be used with chroot, or to a mount point on a different partition.

 ## Format